 - Economical size

-- Be sure to check the color you select is 10.5 oz, some colors are the smaller size of 5.3 oz
+- Check the color you select is 10.5 oz.
+Some colors are the smaller size of 5.3 oz

-Bernat Super Value yarn is an economical, worsted weight yarn in a huge range of colors.
-Available in solid and multi-colored shades, from brights, to neutrals and stripes.
+Bernat Super Value yarn is an economical, worsted weight yarn in a vast color range.

 - Machine washable and dryable for easy care

-- Be sure to check the ounces of yarn for the color you select.
+- Check the ounces of yarn for the color you select

 A super bulky blend of 80% acrylic and 20% wool.
 It crochets up quickly and is an ideal beginner yarn.